housing37/bear-shares/TBF_LOG.md

                 seems like maybe bots were just testing the waters or checking things out maybe... ? ref tx: 0xe38706594b046db9d63f323e7e8bf7b66c3d90f3b2fa3a20b51f53c210c76ade
                         0x414e94296215dbc4f7a2ef9ddf0385bc7b982b60fbf6993d684737f6d717e02b
+		observed market activity … ~20-30 min after LP deploy some buys came in on both v1 and v2 LPs, however mostly on v2 LP v2 LP shot up to $3.15 in price, with $356.00 in liquidity v1 LP went up to $1.12 in price, with $212.00 in liquidity

+		NEXT: launch v13.2 'exactly' like this one

 ### TBF13.0: 0x8432418A8927a288A63034dC78329B84E80893d0 _ ->